sclorg/s2i-ruby-container/README.md

 * **DISABLE_ASSET_COMPILATION**

-    This variable indicates that the asset compilation process will be skipped.
+    This variable set to `true` indicates that the asset compilation process will be skipped.
 Since this only takes place when the application is run in the `production` environment, it should only be used when assets are already compiled.

 Hot deploy